uiuc-sst/asr24/README.md

 <!--te-->

-# Install software.
+# Install software:

-### Install Kaldi.
+### Kaldi
-If you haven't already installed a version of Kaldi newer than 2016 Sep 30, `git clone https://github.com/kaldi-asr/kaldi` and build it, following the instructions in its INSTALL files:
+If you don't already have a version of Kaldi newer than 2016 Sep 30, `git clone https://github.com/kaldi-asr/kaldi` and build it, following the instructions in its INSTALL files:
 ```
     cd kaldi/tools; make -j $(nproc)
     cd ../src; ./configure --shared && make depend -j $(nproc) && make -j $(nproc)
 ```

-### Get this repo's code.
+### This repo
 It goes into a directory `asr24`, a sister of the usual `s5` directory.
 ```
     cd kaldi/egs/aspire